albertkjoller/albertkjoller.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a PhD student at the [Technical University of Denmark (DTU)](https://www.dtu.dk/english), supervised by [Georgios Arvanitidis](https://www2.compute.dtu.dk/~gear/) from  the [Section for Cognitive Systems](https://www.compute.dtu.dk/sections/cogsys).
+I am a PhD researcher at the [Technical University of Denmark (DTU)](https://www.dtu.dk/english), supervised by [Georgios Arvanitidis](https://www2.compute.dtu.dk/~gear/) from  the [Section for Cognitive Systems](https://www.compute.dtu.dk/sections/cogsys).
 My project seeks to advance approximate Bayesian inference methods by leveraging concepts from differential geometry.

 I have a strong background in machine learning and hold a Master's degree in Human-Centered Artificial Intelligence with the thesis focusing on leveraging concepts from differential geometry in optimization for improving generalization performance.